adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

             return output

-The second thing to notice is that :code:`PytorchMNISTClient` class inherits from the :code:`fl.client.Client` and hence it must implement the following methods:
+The second thing to notice is that :code:`PytorchMNISTClient` class inherits from the :code:`fl.client.Client`, and hence it must implement the following methods:

 .. code-block:: python